-In the years immediately following the creation of the NGI, Laurits found at Imperial College London a valuable source of ideas and stimuli, especially in the application of effective stresses to stability to manufacture and sell instruments and equipment for geotechnical laboratories.
+In the years immediately following the creation of the NGI, Laurits found at Imperial College London a valuable source of ideas and stimuli, especially in the application of the effective stress method to slope instruments and equipment for geotechnical laboratories.
 The BRS vibrating wire stress tester has since formed the basis of many of NGI Geonor's field instruments.

-240 problems whose methods of solution were then the most advanced at the time.
-Complementing the theoretical ideas, he found well-developed triaxial testing equipment and interesting field instrumentation techniques, such as the BRS vibrating wire stress tester.
-In 1957 NGI founded Geonor
+240 stability problems, which was the most advanced at the time.
+Complementing the theoretical ideas, he found well-developed triaxial testing equipment and interesting field instrumentation techniques, such as the BRS vibrating wire strain gauge.
+In 1957 NGI founded Geonor to manufacture and sell